ehmicky/modern-errors/README.md

   // ...
 }

-// Unknown error (from that specific library) if (error instanceof UnknownError) {
+// Unknown error (from a specific library) if (error instanceof UnknownError) {
   // ...
 }

-// Any error (from that specific library) if (error instanceof AnyError) {
+// Any error (from a specific library) if (error instanceof AnyError) {
   // ...
 }